austinjones/postage-rs/README.md

 Postage includes a fixed-capacity multi-producer, single-consumer channel.
 The producer can be cloned, and the sender task is suspended if the channel becomes full.

 ### postage::broadcast
 The broadcast channel provides multi-sender, multi-receiver message dispatch.
-All receivers are send every message.
+All receivers are sent every message.
 The channel has a fixed capacity, and senders are suspended if the buffer is filled.

 When a receiver is cloned, both receivers will be sent the same series of messages.